dianluyuanli-wp/p_plugin/README.md

 ![referendum](docs/referendum.png)

 # How To Develop
 1. `yarn install` to install the dependencies
+2. `yarn dll` to build dll files
-2. `yarn build` to build the extension, then the bundle results will be in the `plugin` file
+3. `yarn build` to build the extension, then the bundle results will be in the `plugin` file
-3. Install the extension
+4. Install the extension
     - go to `chrome://extensions/`
     - ensure you have the Development flag set
     - "Load unpacked" and point to `plugin`